Last Updated: March 11th, 2019

 - #2.
 Interest Income on NRE Account

 - #3.
-Maturity or Claim amount by Life Insurance
+Maturity or Claim Amount Received on Life Insurance

 - #4.
 Educational Scholarship